-Customizable Flavor: Adjust sweetness, tanginess, and spices to your taste.
+Customizable Flavor: Easily adjust sweetness, acidity, or seasoning to match your taste.

 - tomato purée and paste.
 The combination provides a rich tomato base with a thick consistency.
 Tomato paste enhances depth and natural sweetness.